manuwehmeier/manuwehmeier/README.md

-# Hi it's Manu!
+# Moin it's Manu!
 Welcome to my github profile

 I am a front-end developer from Germany 🇩🇪 who is always eager to learn new things.
 Currently it's hybrid app development which is on my plate. 🤤